Ranxin2023/LLM_demo/readme.md

     - and another **after the feed-forward network**.
 - During fine-tuning, the pre-trained model’s original parameters remain **frozen**.
 - Only the parameters in the **new adapter modules** and the **Layer Normalization layers** are updated.
+- This ensures training efficiency and avoids catastrophic forgetting.
+-
 ## Setup
 1. Clone the Repository
 ```sh